gus3rmr/simplescan-ruby/README.md

 # simplescanrb
-This tool looks for valid subdomains for the given domain using the httpclient library in ruby, then it shows you the list of subdomains found.
+This tool looks for valid subdomains for the given domain using the httpclient library in ruby, then it shows you and saves a .txt file with the list of subdomains found.

 #### Requirements: